Links on Android Authority may earn us a commission. Learn more.

 Read next: 10 best Facebook apps for Android

 These are the best features of EMUI, but it’s got plenty more to offer.
 It supports gestures, like drawing a letter on the screen with your knuckle to open an app.
 It has a Highlights tool that automatically creates short movies from your photos and videos.
 It can sync your LinkedIn contacts to your phone’s address book.
 The Mini screen view shrinks the content on the display so you can easily reach everything with your thumb.
 The new Password Vault on EMUI 9.0 encrypts passwords and allows you to auto-fill them in certain fields with a face or fingerprint scan.
+Then there’s also PC mode, which brings the smartphone experience to a larger screen.
 The list goes on.

 Which EMUI feature is your favorite?
 Let us know in the comments!